This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias #CrispyCreations

 Now you may be like my husband and love sauces that are a bit sweet and super hot.
 That’s fantastic.
 Or you may be like me and love sweet wings with a little heat.

-If you fall into the latter group, you will love pairing these wings with my Moroccan Honey BBQ Sauce.
+If you fall into the latter group, you will love pairing these wings with my Moroccan Honey BBQ Sauce just like the sauce from a top bbq restaurant.
 It’s full of strong flavors, sweet, and well rounded.
 It really helps make these crispy fried chicken wings one of a kind!

 I hope that you enjoy this recipe; it will honestly become your go-to wing recipe!
 Let me know how much you loved the recipe down below with a rating!